• Remembering

 Enneagram Type Structure

 Knit together in each type are cognitive, emotional, instinctual, somatic, and motivational processes.
 A protective intelligence or defense mechanism glues the type structure together and underlies each of the nine types.
-Each of the nine type structures is a result of one of the nine fundamental beliefs about human goodness that the child lost sight of.
+Each of the nine type structures is a result of one of the nine fundamental beliefs about wholeness that the child lost sight of.

 PDP Systems and Pathways